Amicus (charity): Casework

 During 2011 Amicus had approximately 200 volunteers working on eight individual cases.

 Events

 Amicus holds events to raise awareness of the issues surrounding the application of the death penalty in the US.
 Since 2004, the charity has built on its existing events programme in London and Birmingham, holding a variety of regional events and activities in Manchester, Oxford, Newcastle and Leeds.

 In November 2016, the charity held 'Art for Amicus' at Temple Church.
 It was both an exhibition and auction of paintings created by prisoners currently on death row in the U.S. There was also a performance from contemporary artist and performer Bob and Roberta Smith and a Q&A with prominent comedian Reginald D. Hunter.

 Currently, Amicus is running a series of yoga sessions, 'Yoga for Ommmicus' in Middle Temple Lane run by yoga instructor and barrister Laura Phillips.
 The sessions are inspired by Sunny Jacobs, an exoneree who practised yoga whilst on death row.

 Membership

-A popular way of supporting the charities is to become a member.
-Both regular and student memberships are available on their website and, in return, members receive the following: